vlwkaos/vlwkaos/readme.md

 - currently...
   - a web front-end developer.
 - interested in...
-  - tech ethics.
+  - tech ethics
+  - HCI(thinking in terms of human factor)
-  - software development & computer science in general.
+  - software engineering

 ---

 - find out more on...